-The trip there is easy as it is pretty central to Namibia and only required one day to explore.
+The trip there is easy, as it is pretty central to Namibia and only required one day to explore.
 Spitzkoppe is about a two-hour drive from Swakopmund and the roads are fairly decent for most of the way.
-The anticipation builds as you continue to wonder if you will ever get there, as it seems so close even when it is far away.
+The anticipation builds as you continue to wonder if you will ever get there.
+It seems so close even when it is far away.

 These were some of the most amazing landscapes we had ever seen in our lifetime.
 We would definitely visit this place again on our next trip and recommend you visit it too.
 It is a refreshing place to get lost and find yourself.
 Namibia rocks, literally!

 What was the most otherworldly place you have visited?

 Psst… do you love exploring desert landscapes?
 You might also enjoy these:

 - Amazing Adventure Hikes in Zion National Park

 - Namib Desert Sossusvlei Adventure (Video)

 - Travel Totaled my Car – How we Barely Escaped Eastern Oregon